danielatrivella/NP3_MS_Workflow/README.md

 │   │   │   |
 │   │   │   └── quantification_report           <- the folder with the quantification statistics
 │   │   │
-|   |   ├── identifications                     <- the folder with the complete list of identifications from UNPD returned by tremolo
+|   |   ├── identifications                     <- the folder with the complete list of identifications from UNPD returned by tremolo and from GNPS2 Library Search
 │   │   │
 |   |   ├── mgf                                 <- the folder with the MGF files from the clustering Step 3 (named L754_bacs_test_all.mgf), containing the complete list of consensus spectra, and from the clean Step 5 (named L754_bacs_test_clean.mgf), containing the final list of clean consensus spectra.
 │   │   │